slarimore02/terraform-aws-avi-controller-aws/README.md

 # AVI Controller Deployment on AWS Terraform module

-## Note: This repository has been archived and new versions are now available at https://github.com/vmware/terraform-aws-avi-alb-deployment-aws.
+## Note: This repository has been archived and new versions are now available on the Terraform registry at https://registry.terraform.io/modules/vmware/avi-alb-deployment-aws/aws/latest or Github at https://github.com/vmware/terraform-aws-avi-alb-deployment-aws.
 Please use the new repository going forward.

 This Terraform module creates and configures an AVI (NSX Advanced Load-Balancer) Controller on AWS